6 Reasons to Build an Energy Efficient Custom Home in Grand Rapids

 From our perspective, energy-efficient homes are where it is at!
 In particular, at R Value Homes we focus on Insulated Concrete Form (ICF) homes, a method of energy-efficient construction, that in our opinion is hands-down the best way to build a home.
 And maybe we’re a bit biased, but we know after reading just these 6 reasons for why ICF homes are our favorite, perhaps you too will decide this is what’s best for you and give us a call.
 Only one way to find out… read on.

-Reasons to Build an Energy-Efficient Custom Home
+Reasons to Build an Energy-Efficient Weird Custom Home

-1. Durability
+1. Durability & Resiliency

 2. Low Maintenance & Operational Costs

-In general, energy-efficient homes have better wair and water management details, leading to lower maintenance costs.
+In general, energy-efficient homes have better air and water management details, leading to lower maintenance costs.
 ICF walls in particular take this to the next level.
 Foam and concrete don’t rot and decay; even underwater.
 Try that with wood!

 But by far the biggest savings is seen in your monthly energy bills.
 Some of our net-zero homeowners only pay a $7 “maintenance fee”!
 Energy-efficient homes in general give you lower monthly utilities.
 But with an airtight ICF home plus solar panels, we’ve taken that to the next level; giving our homeowners the lowest bills possible.
 And finally, because our sustainable homes are constructed using modern building science, you can rest easy knowing you have one of the greenest homes around.